 The pretty little alleys, the stunning views of the water and the Alps from the harbour, and the eerie early-morning mist on the lake combine to create a unique atmosphere.

-TIP: You can pick up a copy of the free Fasnacht flyer with all the information and dates for the Constance carnival at various outlets, or you can browse it.
+TIP: Each year during carnival season, you can pick up the latest copy of the free "Fasnacht-flyer" with all the information and dates for the Constance carnival at various outlets, or you can browse it online.